proompteng

 temporal-bun initScaffold a worker + Docker assetsHonors --force to overwrite existing files.

-temporal-bun doctorLoad config, emit log + metrics, verify TLSAccepts --log-format, --metrics, --metrics-exporter, --metrics-endpoint.
+temporal-bun doctorLoad config, emit log + metrics, verify TLSAccepts --log-format, --log-level, --metrics, --metrics-exporter, --metrics-endpoint.